Training neural networks with structured noise improves classification and generalization: Training with noise

+The goal of this subsection is to connect the purely empirical TWN introduced in \cite{gardner_training_1989} with the optimization problem studied in \cite{wong_neural_1993, wong_optimally_1990}.
+We show that TWN globally minimizes a loss function.
+This will allow us to get valuable analytical insights on its performance. \\ Let us define the function

-Assuming that stabilities are self-averaging quantities, it can be proven that $-\mathcal{L}(m = m_0,J)$ tends to $m_1(m_0)$ (see \cref{eq:onestep_ret_map}) when $N \rightarrow \infty$ \cite{kepler_domains_1988, gardner_optimal_1989}.
-Wong and Sherrington \cite{wong_optimally_1990, wong_neural_1993} propose an elegant analysis of a network designed to optimize $\mathcal{L}(m, J)$, i.e. whose couplings correspond to the global minimum of $\mathcal{L}(m, J)$.
-The matrix of the interactions resulting from the optimization is a function of $m$, i.e. $J = J(m)$.
-Some of their findings, relevant to this work, are: \begin{enumerate} \item For any $m_0$, the maximum value of $m_1(m_0)$ is obtained if $m = m_0$. \item When $m \rightarrow 1^-$, the minimization of the $\mathcal{L}(m,J)$ trains a linear perceptron with maximal stability, i.e. a SVM. \item When $m \rightarrow 0^+$, the minimization of $\mathcal{L}(m,J)$ leads to a Hebbian connectivity matrix $J_{ij} \propto J_{ij}^{H}$. \end{enumerate}
+Wong and Sherrington \cite{wong_optimally_1990, wong_neural_1993} propose an elegant analysis of a network designed to optimize $\mathcal{L}(m, J)$ given $m$, i.e. whose couplings correspond to the global minimum of $\mathcal{L}(m, J)$.
+The physical meaning of $\mathcal{L}(m, J)$ comes from the identity

+where $S^\nu(0)$ is a configuration with overlap $m$ with memory $\xi^\nu$.
+The RHS of \cref{eq:onestep_ret_map} is the opposite of the \textit{one-step retrieval map}, defined by selecting one memory, sampling a noisy state having overlap $m$ with the memory, and measuring the overlap obtained after a single step of \textit{synchronous} dynamics (\ref{eq:dynamics}).
+Hence, minimizing $\mathcal{L}(m, J)$ means driving the first step of the retrieval dynamics towards the memories, enlarging their attraction basins. \\ The coupling matrix $J(m)$ resulting from the optimization of \cref{eq:loss_ws} depends on $m$.
+Some of their findings, relevant to this work, are: \begin{enumerate} \item For any $m_0$, the maximum value of the one-step retrieval map $-\mathcal{L}(m_0, J(m))$ is obtained at $m = m_0$. \item When $m \rightarrow 1^-$, the minimization of the function $\mathcal{L}(m,J(m))$ trains a linear perceptron with maximal stability, i.e. a SVM. \item When $m \rightarrow 0^+$, the minimization of $\mathcal{L}(m,J(m))$ leads to a Hebbian connectivity matrix $J_{ij} \propto J_{ij}^{H}$. \end{enumerate}

-In what follows, we establish a connection between the TWN procedure and the results obtained by Wong and Sherrington.
+We now proceed to establish a connection between the TWN procedure and the theoretical results obtained by Wong and Sherrington.
 When the network is trained through TWN, the resulting coupling matrix depends on $m_t$, i.e. $J = J(m_t)$.
 It is crucial to stress the difference between the variables $m$ and $m_t$: the former is a parameter of eq.~(\ref{eq:loss_ws}), the latter is the level of noise used by the training algorithm.
-Eq. \ref{eq:loss_ws} is relevant to the TWN procedure, since \cref{eq:lwn} leads to a reduction of $\mathcal{L}(m, J(m_t))$, for any value of $m$ and $m_t$.
+It comes out that eq. (\ref{eq:loss_ws}) is relevant to the TWN procedure, since iterating \cref{eq:lwn} leads to a decrease of $\mathcal{L}(m, J(m_t))$, for any value of $m$ and $m_t$.
 In fact, considering a small variation of the stabilities induced by the algorithm update

 and performing a Taylor expansion of (\ref{eq:loss_ws}) at first order in $O(N^{-1/2})$, one obtains (see Appendix \ref{sec:appA1})

 where